Matteo Renzi: Latin America

-After announcing an increase of Italian investment in Central America and South America, Renzi undertook a number of official trips across the continent, travelling to Chile, Peru, and Colombia in October 2015.
+After announcing an increase in Italian investment in Central America and South America, Renzi undertook a number of official trips across the continent, travelling to Chile, Peru, and Colombia in October 2015.
 During his visit to Santiago, Renzi and Chilean president Michelle Bachelet launched a large number of renewable energy projects promoted by the Italian multinational Enel.
-Renzi also visited the European Southern Observatory of Paranal in the Atacama desert.
+Renzi also visited the European Southern Observatory of Paranal in the Atacama Desert.
 During these trips, Renzi had numerous meetings with communities of Italian-born Latin Americans in these countries.

 In a surprise visit on 28 October, Renzi became the first Italian prime minister in history to make a state visit to Cuba.
 In doing so, he also became the first G7 leader to meet Cuban president Raúl Castro following the United States–Cuban Thaw of relations between the United States and Cuba.

 In February 2016, Renzi met Argentine president Mauricio Macri during a state visit to Buenos Aires; Renzi became the first European leader to meet Macri after the 2015 Argentine general election and the first Italian prime minister since Romano Prodi in 1998 to visit Argentina.
 During his premiership, Renzi has also developed close relationship with Mexican president Enrique Peña Nieto.

 After the premiership (2016–present)

-Following the defeat in the constitutional referendum and the subsequent resignation as Prime Minister in December 2016, Renzi remained secretary of the Democratic Party (PD).
+Following the defeat in the constitutional referendum and the subsequent resignation as prime minister in December 2016, Renzi remained secretary of the Democratic Party (PD).
 As leader of the main party in both the Chamber of Deputies and the Senate of the Republic, he supported the new government led by his former Minister of Foreign Affairs Paolo Gentiloni, also a PD deputy.
 In February 2017, Renzi resigned as secretary, only to be re-elected in the 2017 PD leadership election in April.
 Following poor results in the 2018 Italian general election, Renzi resigned as secretary for good in March.

 In September 2019, Renzi left the PD to found the liberal party Italia Viva (IV).
 As a member of the PD, the party moved at the opposition in June 2018 against the populist Conte I Cabinet of Lega–Five Star Movement (M5S).
 In August 2019, Renzi played a key role in returning the PD to government with the M5S and the left-wing Free and Equal; he then joined the government with IV to keep Lega and Matteo Salvini out of power, leading to both the rise and fall of the Conte II Cabinet through the 2021 Italian government crisis in January, and then supporting the national-unity government of the Draghi Cabinet in February 2021.